 Coastal Literacy

 There is a growing understanding that stakeholder engagement is necessary for good decision making in all areas of governance.
 This is particularly true of coastal management and climate change adaptation.
+Government and its agencies are responding with new guidance for engagement, but there still appears to be a fundamental gap of understanding that will not be solved by ad hoc consultation exercises.

 • Less conflict and more timely adoption of policies